danielstebbings/STRATHcube-Downlink-2425/Admin/Final Report/Typst Source/main.typ

 == CubeSat Communications
 Efficient downlink of recorded telemetry is a critical challenge in CubeSat missions as they are constrained by power limitations, bandwidth restrictions, and dynamic channel conditions imposed during a ground station pass.
 Further, many CubeSats use the Ultra High Frequency (UHF) amateur band which introduces the further issue of in-band interference which cannot be accounted for in advance.

-To mitigate these issues, many satellites designed for high throughput modify their modulation and coding settings over time, in a process called #acr("VCM"), where this is pre-planned, or #acr("ACM"), where this is based on real time measurements of channel conditions.
+To mitigate these issues, many satellites requiring high data throughput modify their modulation and coding settings over time, in a process called #acr("VCM"), where this is pre-planned, or #acr("ACM"), where this is based on real time measurements of channel conditions.
 This allows much higher throughput for a given bandwidth, which is key in the bandwidth constrained amateur allocations.

 #acr("DVB-S2") is a system designed for high throughput satellite data transmission which includes support for #acr("CCM"), #acr("VCM") and #acr("ACM") and has a highly modular structure allowing it to be adapted for a given application.

 Although #acr("ACM")/#acr("VCM") has a high performance improvement, there are few examples of satellites using these systems in the #acr("UHF") band, due to the high complexity required and the fact that high rate communications are typically conducted in the S band.
 For this reason, any implementations must be created using #acr("SDR") which increase cost.

+// TODO: cite
+In TODO:, an SDR-based communication system operating in the 915 MHz UHF band and utilizing ACM is described.
+The system employed modulation techniques similar to DVB-S2 but implemented a different coding scheme.
+Their analysis demonstrated nearly double the throughput compared to CCM, confirming the feasibility and significant performance advantages of ACM systems for CubeSats.

 == STRATHcube
 === Mission Overview